About This Chapter

 5. What is Word Recognition? - Stages & Skills

 In this lesson, we'll learn the stages of word recognition that students will experience as they grow from young children who are just beginning to see the relationship between letters and sounds to fluent readers.

 6. Teaching Decoding Reading Strategies

 Learning how to decode properly is a key aspect of learning to read.
-This lesson will introduce you to some of the fundamentals of teaching children how to decode, followed by a quiz to check for understanding.
+This lesson introduces you to some of the fundamentals of teaching children how to decode when reading.

 8. Strategies for Improving Reading Rate & Accuracy